Incident response management with Google integrations

 Why this version is better

-- The sheet and doc give the team one place to check what happened.
+- The sheet and the doc give your team one place to check what happened.
+Nobody has to dig through old messages to find the incident owner.

-- Each integration does one job, so the workflow stays easy to follow.
+- Each integration does one job.
+The sheet step writes rows.
+The doc step creates a doc.
+Nothing tries to do two things at once, so the workflow stays easy to follow.

 Practical notes

-- Add PagerDuty only when the incident needs escalation.
+- Add the PagerDuty step only when the incident needs escalation.
+It's marked optional in the workflow for that reason.

-- Include the sheet and doc links in the email so people can check them themselves.
+- Include the sheet and doc links in the stakeholder email.
+Your team can check the record themselves instead of asking for updates.

 Closing

-Incident response does not need to be a pile of ad hoc scripts and handoffs.
-A small workflow can capture the incident, assign the owner, create the record, and notify the right people without extra coordination.
+Incident response doesn't need to be a pile of scripts and handoffs.
+A small workflow handles all of it.
+It catches the incident and assigns the owner, then creates the record and notifies the right people.
+No extra coordination needed.

 If you want to turn your own incident process into a workflow, this is the shape to start with.